readthedocs/readthedocs.org/docs/support.rst

 Community Support
 -----------------

-Read the Docs is a community supported site, nobody is paid to handle readthedocs.org support.
+Read the Docs is a community- and ad-supported site.
-We are hoping to bring in enough money with our `Gold`_ program to change that, so please sign up if you are able.
+We hope to bring in enough money with our `Gold`_ and `Ethical Ads`_ programs to keep Read the Docs sustainable.

 **All people answering your questions are doing it with their own time, so please be kind and provide as much information as possible.**